 •A clear template at hand to both measure other comics

 •and gauge your

 Know what problems you need to address from the get-go

 •and how to solve those problems so you can get a meaningful video of your first open mic performance.

 You guessed right:

-I offer no graduation performances nor open mics.
+I offer no graduation performances nor weekly open mics.